A Guide to Federal Veterans Benefits

 There are two separate agencies overseen by the U.S. Department of Veterans Affairs (VA): The Veterans Health Administration and the Veterans Benefits Administration.
 The Veterans Health Administration determines eligibility for medical benefits, while the Veterans Benefits Administration determines eligibility for financial benefits.
 The agencies operate independently and have separate eligibility criteria for their programs.
 As such, if you qualify for medical benefits, it does not guarantee that you will qualify for financial benefits.

 Eligibility for medical and monetary benefits depends on your discharge status.
-Generally, a veteran will satisfy the discharge requirement if his or her classification is “honorable” or “general under honorable conditions.”
+Generally, veterans will satisfy the discharge requirement if their classification is “honorable” or “general under honorable conditions.”
 A veteran with a discharge classification of “other than honorable conditions,” “bad conduct,” or “dishonorable” may not be eligible for VA benefits.

 The Veterans Health Administration provides health care for former service members.
 All veterans are eligible for VA hospital and outpatient care unless they received a dishonorable discharge from active military service.
 Congressional funding to the Veterans Health Administration, which changes every year, may affect veteran access to care.